Opinions expressed by Entrepreneur contributors are their own.

 4. Dedication to personal well-being

 According to a 2021 Indeed survey of 1500 U.S. workers on employee burnout, 52% of those surveyed were feeling burned out, and 27% were unable to unplug from work.
 Supporting and promoting well-being at work is a critical component to the health and productivity of employees, as well as the success of a company and organization.
 Leaders and bosses are in a position to set an example for well-being at work.
-Promote regular breaks, incorporate time between meetings for self-care, introduce and practice stress strategies, and create a space where employees know they are valued and heard.
+Promote regular breaks, incorporate time between meetings for self-care, introduce and practice stress management strategies, and create a space where employees know they are valued and heard.

 Related: This Simple Leadership Tactic Will Keep Your Employees Happy and Productive